Pinterest has been instrumental in growing my blog traffic and followers across my social media accounts.

 The long version –

-I get a lot of people asking me for advice when it comes to Pinterest and most people are shocked when I tell them that I Pin at least 25 times a day to my Melanie Jade Design Pinterest account.
+I get a lot of people asking me for advice and what to pin on Pinterest.
+Most people are shocked when I tell them that I Pin at least 25 times a day to my Melanie Jade Design Pinterest account.

-It is a lot easier to understand if I explain how I do it.
+It is a lot easier to understand if I explain what to pin on Pinterest.

 One image – Multiple Pinterest boards

 It doesn’t matter if you save the same Pin to several different boards.
-Each separate Pin to a board will count as one Pin.
+Each separate Pin to a board will count as one Pin and will increase traffic to a website.

 Every Sunday I create a blog post with images and will save these images to different relevant boards.